 The advantage of instructing McClymont and Associates to act on your behalf therefore can be summarised as follows:

-The firm has a total combined experience of more than 27 years in immigration law.
-The lawyers are New Zealand trained with law degrees and Master’s Degrees in Law and are all native English speakers.
+The firm has a total combined experience of more over 30 years in immigration law.
+The lawyers are New Zealand trained with law degrees and are all native English speakers.
 With professionals taking care of your visa application, you can invest more time and energy to your life and work.

 You can search for information of our lawyers at the New Zealand Law Society website